kubernetes-sigs/descheduler/README.md

 ### RemovePodsViolatingNodeAffinity

 This strategy makes sure that pods violating node affinity are removed from nodes.
 For example, there is podA that was scheduled on nodeA which satisfied the node affinity rule `requiredDuringSchedulingIgnoredDuringExecution` at the time of scheduling, but over time nodeA no longer satisfies the rule, then if another node nodeB is available that satisfies the node affinity rule, then podA will be evicted from nodeA.
-The policy file should like this.
+The policy file should looks like:

 ```
 apiVersion: "descheduler/v1alpha1"